 - The menstruation and the reproductive health of the woman are kept at best by these hormones and their vital roles.

 - All the changes that occur during the menstrual cycle, keep the woman intact and disturbing at the same time.

 - But the troubles or any sign of disorders are more distressing to the woman.
 Most importantly in the woman of fertile age and unmarried.

-- There will be a herd of abdominal cramps, bloating, mood swings, anxiety in PMS that makes life uneasy.
+- There will be a herd of abdominal cramps, bloating, mood swings, and anxiety in PMS that makes life uneasy.

 - This hormone is said to bring better coordination and symptoms of the menstrual cycle.
-In the case of polycystic ovarian syndrome, the menstrual disorders speak first.
+In the case of the polycystic ovarian syndrome, the menstrual disorders speak first.

 - If there is any oligomenorrhea or amenorrhea or hypermenorrhea, it is considered a menstrual disorder.

 - It is the absence or no occurrence of periods, for more than three consecutive menstrual cycles.
 There are two types of amenorrhea, primary and secondary.

 - Primary amenorrhea is when there is no onset of periods in the age of puberty, which means the first period(menarche) takes longer than usual.